xuankimtran/docs-1/pages/katalon-analytics/docs/testops-april-release-subscription-upgrade.md

 * The screen displays the current subscription and TestOps plans as above
 * You can only subscribe to one plan at a time
 2. Click **Upgrade** on the current plan
-3. Adjust the number of test runs and review the new plan
+3. Adjust the number of test results and review the new plan
 4. Click **Checkout** to complete the process.

 ### Upgrade to Annual billing cycle